ChristianLovetere/Project-Watchdog/README.txt

 ESP8266 Code - 4buttons_via_wifi.ino

-establishes WiFi server on the SXW_Staff WiFi.
-You'll need a device with access to the staff WiFi to view the page (Telly or Dwight can help with that) or you can simply change the two strings at the beginning of the code that correspond to the wifi address and password, and change it to a mobile hotspot for your phone, or just change it to the SWX_Guest WiFi and use that.
-You just have to change those two strings to change what WiFi server you're connecting to.
+establishes WiFi server on the specified WiFi.
+You can simply change the two strings at the beginning of the code that correspond to the wifi address and password, and change it.
+You just have to change those two strings to change what
+WiFi server you're connecting to.

 There's also a WiFi test code that is very similar to the 4buttons_via_wifi.ino but doesn't really correlate to